QAtester-MM/QAtester-MM/README.md

           Selenide
           using PageElements model.
 - ⚡ Fun fact: a couple years ago I've released a book about financial modelling.
--   I'm fond of cross-country skiing.
+- 😄 I'm fond of cross-country skiing, it drives me well!

 ### You can reach me here 📫: [Telegram](https://www.t.me/strategyday)